weavy/weavy-messenger-mobile/README.md

+# Deprecated!
+Use https://github.com/Weavy/weavy-webview in your Xamarin app to integrate with Weavy!

 # Weavy Messenger Mobile
 Weavy Messenger Mobile is a Xamarin Forms hybrid app targeting both the Android and iOS platforms.
 This repository was created as a boiler plate to allow developers of the Weavy platform to easily get up and running with mobile development.